 We want to learn with you as you strengthen intergenerational worship practices, and deepen and broaden the worship life of your teenagers.
 We’ll do that through coaching calls, group reports, and experimentation.

-Animate 2020 is June 29-July 3, 2020 on the campus of Samford University.
+Animate 2021 is June 21-25, 2021 on the campus of Samford University.
 Each team will wrap up their experience in a meaningful way by reflecting together on the year.